Chewable Probiotics vs Capsules: Why Delivery Format Matters for the Oral-Gut Axis

 Chewable probiotics interact with the oral microbiome, salivary enzymes, taste receptors, vagal pathways, and upper-GI mucosa, activating biological signaling cascades that swallowed capsules completely bypass.

 As demonstrated in Journal of Oral Biosciences (Wade, 2013), the oral microbiome is not passive.
-It is a highly active immune–metabolic interface that shapes digestion, inflammation, and downstream microbial behavior long before nutrients reach the intestines.
+This is one reason oral microbiome gut health is increasingly viewed as a connected biological system in which signals from the mouth help shape digestion, inflammation, and downstream microbial behavior.

 This is Blog 3 in the Oral–Gut Microbiome Cluster.